Call Center Outsourcing10.5 Minute Read

-Any call center manager will tell you good customer service agents for the travel and hospitality industry are hard to find.
+Any CX professional managing contact center operations will tell you good customer service agents for the travel and hospitality industry are hard to find.
 Why?
 Because strong customer service and industry-specific skills—expertise in legacy airlines reservations and global distribution systems—are no longer commonplace.

 That’s due, in large part, to the proliferation of self-service booking and the disappearance of traditional travel training schools.
 Still, the need for white-glove customer service continues, especially for business travelers or leisure travelers with problems too complex for self-service to solve.